spatie/image/docs/usage/basic-usage.md

 ## Selecting a driver

-By default the Imagick driver will be used.
+By default, the Imagick driver will be used.
 However if you would like to use GD you can do this by selecting the driver before loading the image.

 ```php
 $image = Image::useImageDriver(ImageDriver::GD)->load(string $pathToImage);